 - University Graduate Application

-- Unofficial transcripts that indicate at least a bachelor’s degree with a 3.0 in relevant course work.
-For complete requirements please visit the Graduate School transcript requirements: http://grad.uc.edu/admissions/policy.html
+- Unofficial transcripts that indicate at least a bachelor’s degree with a 3.0 in art, art education, and related subjects.
+For complete requirements please visit the Graduate School transcript requirements: https://grad.uc.edu/admissions/policy.html

 - 3 letters of recommendation.
 Recommenders should be people familiar with your academic and professional abilities.
 The recommenders you list in your online application will receive information via email about submitting their recommendation letter online.
 Ask your recommenders to provide the following information: